pola-rs/pyo3-polars/README.md

 The idea is that you define an expression in another Rust crate with a proc_macro `polars_expr`.

-That macro can have the following attributes:
+The macro may have one of the following attributes:

 - `output_type` -> to define the output type of that expression
 - `output_type_func` -> to define a function that computes the output type based on input types.
+- `output_type_func_with_kwargs` -> to define a function that computes the output type based on input types and keyword args.

 Here is an example of a `String` conversion expression that converts any string to [pig latin](https://en.wikipedia.org/wiki/Pig_Latin):